petalmd/useriq-react-native/README.md

 ## Misc

 ### Disable Fab

 Floating Action Button (FAB) can be permanently disabled by calling the `disableFAB()` from the sdk.

 ```javascipt
 UserIQ.disableFAB();
 ```

 This can be called anytime before or after initializing the SDK.
 Once invoked, it will hide the FAB & also overrides the enableFAB sent from the dashboard. (ie) if this method is called on the SDK, this will take precendence over configuration from dashboard!

 ### Show Helpcenter

-Helpcenter can be programatically invoked by calling `UserIQ.showHelpCenter()` which returns promise
+Helpcenter can be programatically invoked by calling `UserIQ.showHelpCentre()` which returns promise

 ```javascipt
 UserIQ.showHelpCentre().then(function (status) {